Skip to main content

 View image list

-Check the list of images which is currently in use and its information.
+You can view the list of images currently in use and check information for each image.

-2. In the Image menu, see the current list of images in use.
+2. In the Image menu, check the list of currently used images.

 TypeDescription